SeifEddineGhandouri/Groq-RAG-Chatbot/README.md

-# 🚀 Groq RAG Chatbot
+# 🚀 Arabic-Real-Estate-Document-Analyzer

-An AI-powered document analysis chatbot built with **Gradio** and **Groq LLMs**, using **Retrieval-Augmented Generation (RAG)** and a modern UI.
+An AI-powered Arabic real estate document analysis chatbot built with **Gradio** and **Groq LLMs**, using **Retrieval-Augmented Generation (RAG)** and a modern UI.
 Users can upload documents (PDF, Word, JSON, etc.) and ask questions based on the content — no setup beyond your Groq API key.

 ---